spencertipping/phi/doc/lowlevel.md

 - `int(n)` primitive
 - `string(s)` primitive
-- `symbol(name)` primitive: a specific symbol
-- `variable(name)` primitive: a name for a value (unlike a symbol)
+- `object(id)`: a unique object that you can't construct
 - `nil`
 - `cons(x, y)`
-- `rewrite(lhs, rhs)`: a rewrite rule written in phi
 - `rewrite_native(f)`: a native function that can rewrite phi values
-- `op(x, op, y)`: some type of operation applied against two values
-- `object(id)`: a unique object that matches only itself

-**Q:** can we represent ops and rewrites in terms of conses against magic objects?
+phi can give you `object` values, but you can't construct them yourself.
+This solves the gensym problem and is used extensively throughout phi to provide magic tags for values.

-Internally, the interpreter has another form to handle circular graph
+Internally, the interpreter has one last form to handle circular graph
 references:

 - `forward(v)`: a reference to a value that may or may not yet be defined